sixfab/Sixfab_RPi_CellularIoT_App_Shield/README.md

 # Sixfab RPi Cellular IoT Library
-Python Library for Sixfab RPi Cellular IoT and Sixfab RPi Cellular IoT Application Hats
+Python Library for Sixfab RPi Cellular IoT Hat and [Sixfab RPi Cellular IoT Application Hat](https://sixfab.com/product/raspberry-pi-cellular-iot-application-hat/)

 # Product Description
 This is a hat that has combined LTE technologies Cat.M1, Cat.NB1 (NB-IoT) and eGPRS for Raspberry Pi, based on Quectel’s BG96 module.
 The hat has the power of new IoT phenomenon LPWA (Low Power Wide Area) with Cat.M1 and NB-IoT connection functionalities.
 Besides, it also provides the function of eGPRS that be enhanced version of classical GPRS.